menu

 Occupations and Workforce

-Dermott is a blue-collar town, with 39.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dermott is generally considered to be a blue-collar town.
+39.09% of the Dermott workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dermott is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Dermott who work in office and administrative support (21.15%), healthcare suport services (11.34%), and teaching (10.83%).

 Setting & Lifestyle